The land of Halloween – and pretend and make-believe.

 When our kids were small, many folks looked at us askance when they learned we didn’t celebrate – or observe – Halloween.

 October is always a beautiful time of the year, yet I was glad when the community and school festivities about Halloween were behind us.
 One teacher in our schools told me that she was always relieved when the season was over.
 Children were so wound up about this event, and the excess of candy made them hyper.
 No wonder she breathed a sigh of relief when November was ushered in.

 We encountered the spirit of Halloween during our kids’ regular school routine, as they were receiving instruction in Art, crafts, and music.
 Each year we asked ourselves how we (our family) could best respond to the observance of Halloween, and we have never regretted the decision we made to withhold participation from our kids.

 We said “No” to Halloween because we took our cue from what God’s word says about our adversary Satan and the necessity of avoiding the evil he represents.
 We wanted to embrace what is is godly and good, and we couldn’t find any way to do that with this celebration.

 Halloween is a pagan holiday.
 For the Wiccan community, it’s the largest holiday of their year.

-On this holiday, children are sacrificed.
+On this holiday, there are child sacrifices.
 Really.

-Spells are cast.
+Spells cast.
 It really happens.